apache/apisix/docs/en/latest/plugins/inspect.md

 # Note that the breakpoint is associated with the line number,
 # so if the Lua code changes, you need to adjust the line number in the hooks file
 cat <<EOF >/usr/local/apisix/example_hooks.lua
-local dbg = require "resty.inspect.dbg"
+local dbg = require "apisix.inspect.dbg"

 dbg.set_hook("limit-req.lua", 88, require("apisix.plugins.limit-req").access, function(info)
     ngx.log(ngx.INFO, debug.traceback("foo traceback", 3))